AT-Publishing/website/airdrops.md

 cz: "airdropy"

 title: "Upcoming Crypto Airdrops, Giveaways & Bounties"
-description: "Find token airdrops in exchange for social media activity on cryptotwitter or for an early signup."
+description: "Crypto token airdrops and bounties in exchange for social media activity on cryptotwitter or for an early signup."
 date: 2018-02-23 15:07:00 +0100
 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "Two airdrops added today, more updates soon. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."
+newlyadded: "Rolled over to September with 2 new airdrops. // Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---